ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 6. Integer arithmetic, branches
 7. Store address computation

+We can see that due to multiple units having the same capabiltiies, it is possible to do some operations in parallel (load, arithmetic, etc).

+A *retirement unit* is used to ensure that any operations for a given instruction happen sequentially.
+It manages speculative execution by flushing any operations that happen due to branch misprediction.
 Elaborate data forwarding is used to speed up communication amongst the units.
-It's also used to allow the speculative execution of dependent operations without writing to registers.
+It's used by the retirement unit to allow the speculative execution of dependent operations without writing to registers.

 Functional units can be pipelined into stages to allow parallelism within the unit (e.g. adders).
-- Of interest: divider units can't be pipelined so require an operation to fully finish before another one begins.
+Divider units can't be pipelined so require an operation to fully finish before another one begins.

 Unit performance is described by operations per cycle (the throughput).

 ### 5.8 Loop Unrolling
 Program transformation that reduces the number of iterations for a loop by increasing the number of elements computed on each iteration.
+So each iteration iterates over 2 elements and each iteration we compute both the `ith` value and the `ith+1` - 2 x 1 loop unrolling.
+This can be generalized to k x 1 loop unrolling.

 Two benefits:
 1. Reduces the number of operations that do not contribute directly to the program result, such as loop indexing and conditional branching.